-SCTS1106 Science, Technology, and Social Change Staff Contact: David Miller CP15 S1 HPW3 Note/s: Excluded 62.101.
-Relations between science, technology, and society in the 20th century.
+SCTS1106 Science, Technology, and Social Change Staff Contact: David Miller CP15 S1 HPW3 Relations between science, technology, and society in the 20th century.
 Theories of technological design and change.
 Examination of controversies including: pollution protection; nuclear energy; and genetic engineering.
 The control of technology.
 Technology assessment.
 The nature of public involvement in decisions about scientific and technological development.
 Assessment: Essay, tutorials, class tests.

-SCTS1107 Understanding Technological Controversy Staff Contact: David Miller CP15 S2 HPW3 Prerequisite: SCTS1106 or 62.101 Note/s: Excluded 62.103I.
-The lecture series examines scientific and technical controversies in general; how they arise, how they are conducted, how and why they are resolved or remain unresolved.
+SCTS1107 Understanding Technological Controversy Staff Contact: David Miller CP15 S2 HPW3 Prerequisite: SCTS1106 or 62.101 The lecture series examines scientific and technical controversies in general; how they arise, how they are conducted, how and why they are resolved or remain unresolved.
 The tutorials are devoted to supervised group work on issues of concern to students in the areas of the environment, energy, genetic engineering, and communication technologies.
 Assessment: Essay, test, individual tutorial and group work.
-Science and Technology Studies Level II/III HPST2106 The Scientific Tt.sory Staff Contact: Tony Corones CP15 S1 HPW3 Prerequisite: Completion of Level | Science subjects totalling at least 60 Credit Points Note/s: Excluded 62.032.
-A critical examination of the scientific theory, its origins, nature and nurture, with particular reference to selected historical examples chosen from both the physical and biological sciences.
+Science and Technology Studies Level II/III HPST2106 The Scientific Theory Staff Contact: Guy Freeland CP15 S1 HPW3 Prerequisite: Completion of Level I Science subjects totalling at least 60 Credit Points A critical examination of the scientific theory, its origins, nature and nurture, with particular reference to selected historical examples chosen from both the physical and biological sciences.
 Topics include the structure of scientific revolutions; scientific explanation; relationships between theory and observation; the function of models; the principles of theory establishment and rejection.
 Assessment: One essay, two tests, tutorials.